espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Tower Shield Mastery.md

 # Tower Shield Mastery
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You've learned how to maximize the defensive abilities of your tower shield.
-You are constantly [[Quickened]] and can use the additional action only to [[Take Cover]] behind your tower shield after you have Raised it.
+You are constantly [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] and can use the additional action only to [[Take Cover]] behind your tower shield after you have Raised it.